sachin1092/Algorithm-Bus/README.md

 Algorithm-Bus
 =============

-Basic algorithms implemented in Python, Ruby, Java and Haskell and benchmarking there performance.
+Basic algorithms implemented in Python, Ruby, Java and Haskell and benchmarking there performance

 Algorithms:
 --